schneiderfelipe/microparsec/README.md

 - comprehensive documentation
 - a permissive open source license

-petametre is a Nim adaptation of Parsec, the popular parser combinator library for Haskell by Daan Leijen.
+Microparsec is a Nim adaptation of Parsec, the popular parser combinator library for Haskell by Daan Leijen.
-While the implementations of Parsec and petametre are completely different, they share a similar top‐level API. -->
+While the implementations of Parsec and Microparsec are completely different, they share a similar top‐level API. -->

 ## Similar projects